Exit Planning for the People Behind the Business

 Let’s Start the Conversation

-There is no pressure and no commitment in a first conversation.
-You bring your questions, your situation, and your goals.
-Betsy brings curiosity, perspective, and the One Percent Today approach to helping you design an exit and a next chapter that actually fit you.
+You bring your questions, your current reality, and your goals as an owner, successor, or investment partner.
+Betsy brings curiosity, perspective, and the One Percent Today approach to helping you design an exit – and a next chapter – that fits the people, the business, and the results you are working to create.